-The second-largest-U.S. satellite TV provider needs regulators’ approval to start wireless services that could compete with largest U.S. mobile provider Verizon Wireless and No. 2 AT&T Inc. (T) Dish in a May filing told the FCC that, to succeed, the company has to expand beyond video distribution to provide bundles including voice and data services.
+The second-largest-U.S. satellite TV provider needs regulators’ approval to start wireless services that could compete with largest U.S. mobile provider Verizon Wireless and No. 2 AT&T Inc. (T:US) Dish in a May filing told the FCC that, to succeed, the company has to expand beyond video distribution to provide bundles including voice and data services.

 Federal Communications Commission Chairman Julius Genachowski yesterday offered fellow commissioners a proposal to regulate Dish’s airwaves use and auction for commercial use a swath of government-owned frequencies known as the H block that’s near those owned by the satellite provider, Neil Grace, an FCC spokesman, said in an interview.